Domoel/Zeitfresser-Wordpress-Theme/readme.md

 ## 📄 License

-GPL v2 or later
-Originally based on Daisy Blog, now heavily modified and optimized into an independent theme.
+GPL v2 or later.
+Originally based on the [Daisy Blog](https://wordpress.org/themes/daisy-blog/) Theme, now heavily modified and optimized into an independent theme.

 ## 💬 Final Note